probins/map-make/lib/registry/components/Readme.md

 * vector widgets: the buttons only appear when a vector layer has been added, either by the user or by the draw component ** Popup ('featuredisplay.js`); displays feature details in a popup when the feature is clicked/selected ** Tooltip (`tooltip.js`) shows name/title of vector feature on mouseover (not useful in devices without a mouse)

+##### HTML/CSS
+Stored in *.html files, one for each component with DOM content. `html2register.js` converts these to a pseudo-module *.htm in `System.register` format, analagous to SystemJS plugin.
+These are then imported by the appropriate js file.